Tai chi: Health

-A 2015 systematic review found that tai chi could be performed by those with chronic medical conditions such as chronic obstructive pulmonary disease, heart failure, and osteoarthritis without negative effects, and found favorable effects on functional exercise capacity.
+A 2015 systematic review found that tai chi could be performed by those with chronic medical conditions such as chronic obstructive pulmonary disease, heart failure, and osteoarthritis without negative effects, and found favourable effects on functional exercise capacity.

 In 2015 the Australian Government's Department of Health published the results of a review of alternative therapies that sought to identify any that were suitable for coverage by health insurance.
 Tai chi was one of 17 therapies evaluated.
 The study concluded that low-quality evidence suggests that tai chi may have some beneficial health effects when compared to control in a limited number of populations for a limited number of outcomes.

 A 2020 review of 13 studies found that tai chi had positive effect on the quality of life and depressive symptoms of older adults with chronic conditions who lived in community settings.

-In 2022, the U.S.A agency the National Institutes of Health published an analysis of various health claims, studies and findings.
+In 2022, the U.S.A. agency the National Institutes of Health published an analysis of various health claims, studies and findings.
 They concluded the evidence was of low quality, but that it appears to have a small positive effect on quality of life.

+In 2026, the British Journal of Sports Medicine published an umbrella review of 92 data syntheses encompassing 1,744 randomised controlled clinical trials and found "high certainty evidence" that traditional Chinese exercises, including tai chi, can improve several health outcomes for sufferers of musculoskeletal disorders, including physical function, mental health, sleep quality and bone mineral density.
+The authors also found that the greatest benefits were seen in those who practised for more than six months, at least three times a week, and for a total of at least 150 minutes per week.